 Tax positions not deemed to meet a more-likely-than-not threshold would be recorded as a tax expense in the current year.
-There were no uncertain tax positions that require accrual or disclosure to the financial statements as of September 30, 2014 and December 31, 2013.
+There were no uncertain tax positions that require accrual or disclosure to the financial statements as of March 31, 2015 or December 31, 2014.

-Impairment of long-lived assets
+Impairment of Long-lived Assets

 The Company continually monitors events and changes in circumstances that could indicate that carrying amounts of long-lived assets may not be recoverable.
 An impairment loss is recognized when expected cash flows are less than an asset's carrying value.
 Accordingly, when indicators of impairment are present, the Company evaluates the carrying value of such assets in relation to the operating performance and future undiscounted cash flows of the underlying assets.
 The Company's policy is to record an impairment loss when it is determined that the carrying value of the asset may not be recoverable.
-No impairment charges were recorded for the nine months ended September 30, 2014 and 2013.
+No impairment charges were recorded for the three months ended March 31, 2015 and 2014.

-Share-based payments
+Share-based Payments

 The Company recognizes compensation costs resulting from the issuance of stock-based awards to employees, non-employees and directors as an expense in the statement of operations over the service period based on a measurement of fair value for each stock-based award.
 The fair value of each option grant is estimated as of the date of grant using the Black-Scholes option-pricing model.
 The fair value is amortized as compensation cost on a straight-line basis over the requisite service period of the awards, which is generally the vesting period.
-Due to its limited operating history, limited number of sales of its Common Stock and limited history of its shares being publicly traded, the Company estimates its volatility in consideration of a number of factors including the volatility of comparable public companies.
+Due to its limited operating history, limited number of sales of its common stock and limited history of its shares being publicly traded, the Company estimates its volatility in consideration of a number of factors including the volatility of comparable public companies.

-Derivative instruments
+Derivative Instruments

-The Company generally does not use derivative instruments to hedge exposures to cash-flow or market risks; however, certain warrants to purchase Common Stock that do not meet the requirements for classification as equity are classified as liabilities.
+The Company generally does not use derivative instruments to hedge exposures to cash-flow or market risks; however, certain warrants to purchase common stock that do not meet the requirements for classification as equity are classified as liabilities.
 In such instances, net-cash settlement is assumed for financial reporting purposes, even when the terms of the underlying contracts do not provide for a net-cash settlement.
 Such financial instruments are initially recorded at fair value with subsequent changes in fair value charged (credited) to operations in each reporting period.
 If these instruments subsequently meet the requirements for classification as equity, the Company reclassifies the fair value to equity.